multitudes/multitudes/README.md

-### Hi I am Laurent 👋
+### Hi there 👋

-In 2017 I moved to Berlin and started a new career in iOS development.
+My name is Laurent and I am a Junior iOS Developer based in Berlin.👨🏻‍💻

 Currently I am available to hire (preferably remote at this time).